 It sounds like his mission is a success.
-One spunky runner from Frisco’s spring season, Aliah (age 7) tells me,
+Aliah, a spunky runner from Frisco (age 7) tells me,

 I learned to love running.
 After the first race when I was in 10th place, that motivated me to keep trying and get better.
 And I did!”

 Her mom said Aliah was even going out for practice runs in between race weekends.
-My own kids participated in the Frisco program for the first time last season and we’re looking forward to the fall season starting soon.
+My own kids participated in the Frisco program for the first time last year and we’re looking forward to the next season starting soon.

 Once I looked into it, I could see it was a program my own kids would love.
 With two young boys, I’m always looking for ways to burn their energy.
 I know other moms are too, so I thought it would be a good fit here,” said Brynn.